Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 Pressing your thighs together in this strength-building posture can help you float into the pose, says yoga teacher Amy Ippoliti.
 (The bottom leg tends to lag, so squeeze it firmly against your upper arm.)
-Even though that action may cause a slight shift in your positioning, she says that’s ok, as long as you adjust your arms to compensate.
-“It’s ok if the weight of the legs pushes the shoulders down—just actively move the shoulders back enough to prevent them from getting overpowered,” she says.
+If that action causes a slight shift in your positioning, that’s OK, as long as you adjust your arms to compensate.
+“It’s OK if the weight of the legs pushes the shoulders down—just actively move the shoulders back enough to prevent them from getting overpowered,” she says.

 Sanskrit: Astavakrasana (ahsh-tah-vah-krahs-ah-nah)

 Targets: Upper body

 Why We Love It: “I sat back in class and quietly watched other students find their way into this pose for, quite literally, years.
 It just seemed…beyond me,” says Yoga Journal Senior Editor Renee Schettler.
 “That is until I started taking classes taught by Justin Levine at a studio in Phoenix.
 Thanks to his challenging and smartly designed sequencing, when we got to Astavakrasana, it honestly seemed the next logical way to position my body.
 Of course I would put my knee behind my shoulder!
 I flailed and flopped at first.
 (Not unlike my first attempts at a lot of things in life.)
 I suspect coming into the pose has to do with equal parts smart sequencing, arm and core strength, reaching through your heels, breathwork, humor, and relentlessness.
 But mostly, to me, it’s about the fact that you are usually stronger than you think.
 Even in your flailing.”